Aberdare/Python_Programming_for_dummies/README.md

 # Python_Programming_for_dummies
-Learn how to code using Python.
+So you want to learn how to code using Python???

-"You're off the edge of the map, mate.
-Here there be monsters!"

-But fear not...
+"YOU'RE OFF THE EDGE OF THE MAP, MATE.
+HERE THERE BE MONSTERS!"

-Let's dive into Python Programming:
+But fear not...let's dive right into it:

-1. Basic Hello world program
+1. Basic 'Hello world' program
 2. Strings
 3.